Salary After Tax Calculator — Canada

 That combined structure is why provincial comparisons matter.
 Ontario and British Columbia can produce noticeably different net pay on the same gross salary because each province applies its own tax brackets and credits on top of the federal result.
 The federal layer is the same everywhere, but the provincial layer changes what lands in your bank account.

-For practical salary research, readers should treat CPP, EI, federal income tax, and provincial income tax as one deduction stack rather than four separate ideas.
+For salary research, it helps to treat CPP, EI, federal income tax, and provincial income tax as one deduction stack rather than four separate ideas.
 CRA is the main official source for payroll and federal thresholds, while provincial revenue agencies provide the local rates.

 Official reference: Canada Revenue Agency